DEVELOPMENT HISTORY

 - 2018-2019

-- Investigator-initiated clinical trial Part 1 for mild dementia was conducted (short-term safety, 5 cases).
-Safety was certified by the Efficasy and Safety Judgment Committee.
+- A phase 1 Investigator-initiated clinical trial for early Alzheimer’s disease and mild dementia was conducted to evaluate short-term safety (5 cases).
+Safety was certified by the Efficacy and Safety Judgment Committee.

 - 2019-2022